The quiet achiever of the Mid West

 As well as protecting their habitat, orchid populations are monitored annually.
 We measure their exact location on permanent transects, record whether they’re flowering and producing seed.
 This helps us understand their ecology.

 Eurardy Reserve and the area surrounding it is the traditional country of the Nanda people.
-This area is of strong cultural significance, particularly Bungabandi Creek, where camping areas and artefacts have been identified.
+This area is of strong cultural significance, particularly Bungabandi Creek, which was once part of a significant stock route.
+Both evidence of camping and cultural artefacts have been identified in the area.